Help and support

-How can I find an answer to my question?
+How can I find an answer to my question or investigate a problem?

-We recommend searching the MIMIC Code Repository GitHub issues page for your question.
-The page already contains a number of useful discussions around nuanced aspects of the data.
+We recommend searching the MIMIC Code Repository GitHub issues and discussions pages for your problem or question.
+These pages already contains a number of useful discussions around nuanced aspects of the data.

 How can I contribute my work to the community?

 Contributing is easy!
 Both the website documentation and the code repository are openly collaborated upon via GitHub - and your contributions are welcome.
 See our notes on how to get involved for further information.

 What if I have found something that may involve sensitive information?

 One exception to public discussion is where a topic is sensitive, for example relating to patient health information (PHI).
 If you need to raise an issue related to PHI, please contact: email@example.com